UoS-Integrated-Nanophotonics-group/MieDiff/README.md

-### GPU support not yet available
+### GPU support

-pyMieDiff currently does not provide GPU support, as it uses wrappers to scipy special functions.
-We plan to implement GPU-capable recurrence schemes for Bessel function evaluation in the future.
+The native Bessel functions implemented in pyMieDiff support GPU.
+The computation device can be chosen by passing the "device" keyword argument to the particle class.
+Note that GPU performance is currently still slightly lower than CPU performance, due to memory transfer overhead.
+We plan to optimize this in the future.

 ## Features

 List of features

+* core-shell spherical particles
 * pure python
 * full support of torch's automatic differentiation
-* core-shell spherical particles
+* GPU support
+* fully vectorized

 ## Package Layout